-Ego The Living Planet Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy 2’
+Ego, The Living Planet, Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy Vol. 2’

-As noted by Screen Rant, Ego the Living Planet is one of the more outrageous and out there characters in the Marvel comics universe.
-This is one of the reasons it was so surprising that he was chosen to appear in Guardians of the Galaxy 2.
-Even more surprising was the fact that Kurt Russell would be playing Ego the Living Planet in the film.
-But for those who aren’t in the know about just who Ego the Living Planet is, the following gives you a quick rundown on the character.
+As noted by Screen Rant, Ego, the living planet, is one of the more outrageous and “out there” characters in the Marvel comics universe.
+This is one of the reasons it was so surprising that he was chosen to appear in Guardians of the Galaxy Vol. 2.
+Even more surprising was the fact that Kurt Russell would be playing Ego, the living planet, in the film.
+But for those who aren’t in the know about just who Ego, the living planet, is, the following gives you a quick rundown on the character.

 51 years after Ego, "the living planet, was created, he's reached the big screen.
 And it's the perfect time, too https://t.co/WdIt72jdg9